skiosmith/PowerBI-Projects/financialdashboards/README.md

 - Customized background and layout
 - Created theme and formatting for brand consistency
 - Used a combination of:
-  - KPI cards
+  - KPI cards.
-  - Time comparison charts
+  - Time comparison charts.
-  - Dynamic bar/line visuals
+  - Dynamic bar/line visuals.
-  - Custom slicers and filters
+  - Custom slicers and filters.

 ---